discordjs/guide/guide/popular-topics/miscellaneous-examples.md

 ![Embed preview](/assets/img/ooaOAeu.png)

-<p class="tip">If you want to instantly preview what your embed will look like, check out [this site](https://leovoel.github.io/embed-visualizer/)!</p>
+<tip>If you want to instantly preview what your embed will look like, check out [this site](https://leovoel.github.io/embed-visualizer/)!</tip>

 ## Mention prefix